margotgrush/margotgrush.github.io/index.md

+# Margarita Grushanina

+I am a final year PhD candidate at Vienna University of Economics and Business

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Margeau79/margotgrush.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.